/ /

 Let’s talk about the passes you might need to go hit the hiking trails in Washington.

-For the hikes that are inside a Washington State Park, like Mount Si and Little Si, you’ll need a Discover Pass.
 It costs $10 for a one-time entry that covers your entire vehicle (and the people in it), or $30 for an annual pass.
 Buy it at REI here, or find it at a machine at these parks (bottom of the page).

 For hikes in one of Washington’s many areas that are run by the US Forest Service, like Mount Baker-Snoqualmie National Forest or Olympic National Forest, you’ll need a Northwest Forest Pass.

-We found that this is the pass we used most often in Washington (and Oregon, too).
 It will cost you $5 for a day use permit, which I’d recommend buying online in advance since you can’t reliably find them at trailheads (I’d suggest buying multiple and filling them out as you use them), or $30 for an annual Northwest Forest Pass that covers all US Forest Service land in both Oregon and Washington.
-Find both at REI here

 A seven day pass costs $30 per car, and the America the Beautiful Pass, which actually includes US Forest Service lands covered by the Northwest Forest Pass, costs $80 for a year.